Current Graduate Students

 Degree(s)

-Ph.D.
-Comparative Literature, Federal University of Rio de Janeiro (Rio de Janeiro, Brazil)
+Ph.D. in Comparative Literature, Federal University of Rio de Janeiro (Rio de Janeiro, Brazil)

-M.A.
-Comparative Literature, Federal University of Rio de Janeiro (Rio de Janeiro, Brazil)
+M.A. in Comparative Literature, Federal University of Rio de Janeiro (Rio de Janeiro, Brazil)

-B.A.
-Portuguese and English, Federal University of Rio de Janeiro (Rio de Janeiro, Brazil)
+B.A. in Portuguese and English, Federal University of Rio de Janeiro (Rio de Janeiro, Brazil)

 Bio